Category Archives: cd

 (L to R): Malika Samuel, Shanel Bailey in Crumbs From the Table of Joy (Julieta Certantes)

 From the excellent selection of music that fills the auditorium before Crumbs From the Table of Joy begins, to Ernestine Crump’s (Shanel Bailey) summation of the future after the roiling events with her family subsides, the Keen Company’s fine revival of Nottage’s play endears us.
-The playwright’s simplicity focuses on the hardships and relationship dynamics of a single father and two teenage daughters migrating from the Jim Crow South to a Brooklyn recovering from the vagaries of WW II.
+The playwright’s simplicity focuses on the hardships and relationship dynamics of a single father and two teenage daughters, migrating from the Jim Crow South to a Brooklyn recovering from the vagaries of WW II.
 Directed by Colette Robert, the heartfelt, lyrical production runs with one intermission at Theatre Row until April 1.
 It is a must-see for its superb performances and incisive, sensitive and coherent direction.

 Ernestine is our guide through the year-long experiences negotiating her mom’s death and the family trials without their beloved mother to seamlessly make their lives easier.
 Their mom is intensely missed by all, especially Godfrey Crump (Jason Bowen) who yearns for companionship and tries to suppress his grief by joining up with Father Divine’s Peace Mission fellowship.
 Ernestine’s poetic recollections of the grieving time and the year of transformation, reveal a witty, talented raconteur.
 Wise beyond her years, she makes the audience her confidante to reveal the frightening, unfamiliar city and “romantic Parisian apartment” which sister Ermina (Malika Samuel) calls ugly.
 Occasionally, she calls up in her imagination scenes as she’d like her life to be, which the actors show with humorous results.
 Then the unfortunate reality encroaches, and what she wishes dissolves to what is.